 Nucala is a medicine for patients with asthma who continue to have severe asthma attacks, despite taking all of their other currently prescribed asthma medications.
 It is an add-on maintenance drug, which means that it is taken regularly and in addition to other medications to help prevent asthma attacks.
 Nucala is approved by the United States Food and Drug Administration (FDA) for treating patients with severe eosinophilic asthma who are aged 6 years and over.
-Nucala has also been approved to treat eosinophilic granulomatosis with polyangiitis (EGPA), a rare asthmatic condition.1
+Nucala has also been approved to treat eosinophilic granulomatosis with polyangiitis (a rare asthmatic condition) and hypereosinophilic syndrome.1

 What is the ingredient in Nucala?